Arcadia-1/Sun_Research_Group/临时文件夹/Zhaoyang Xing/_index.md

 ---
 # Display name
-title: 仲易
+title: 邢朝阳

 # Username (this should match the folder name)
 authors:
-- Yi Zhong
+- Zhaoyang Xing

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Post-Doc.
+role: 博士研究生

 # # Organizations/Affiliations
 # organizations: